Clan del Golfo: Organization and structure

-In March 2021, the Clan del Golfo's structures suffered major blows with arrests of 25 more members.
+In March 2021, the Clan del Golfo's structures suffered major blows with the arrests of 25 more members.
 According to the Colombian Navy, those arrested are alleged to have been responsible for smuggling more than 13 tons of cocaine into Honduras, Costa Rica, and Panama during 19 drug trafficking operations.
-Nini Jhoana Úsuga, alias La Negra, would be recaptured during these arrests.
-Main Clan del Golfo leader Rubén D. Meléndez, alias Porrón, and Clan del Golfo weapons supplier and alleged FARC associate Martín Boyaco were among those arrested as well.
+Nini Jhoana Úsuga, alias "La Negra," would be recaptured during these arrests.
+Main Clan del Golfo leader Rubén D. Meléndez, alias "Porrón," and Clan del Golfo weapons supplier and alleged FARC associate, Martín Boyaco, were among those arrested as well.
 Porrón was arrested on March 13, 2021, while Boyaco, who was believed to have provide financing to the Clan del Golfo by supplying weapons to FARC dissident leader Iván Mordisco, was arrested on March 11, 2021.
-On August 18, 2021, Colombia security forces arrested Luis Daniel Santan Hernández, alias Machete.
-Machete, who was wanted by the Colombian government since 2017 and who was captured shortly before he was scheduled to get married, was not only the coordinator of security, logistics and criminal activities of other Clan del Golfo leaders stationed in western Antioquia but was also regarded as "leader of the largest criminal gang in Colombia."
+On August 18, 2021, Colombia security forces arrested Luis Daniel Santan Hernández, alias "Machete."
+Machete, who was wanted by the Colombian government since 2017, and who was captured shortly before he was scheduled to get married, was not only the coordinator of security, logistics, and criminal activities of other Clan del Golfo leaders stationed in western Antioquia, but was also regarded as "leader of the largest criminal gang in Colombia."

-Wilmer Antonio Giraldo Quiroz, aka "Siopas", number two in the AGC organisation, was found dead in February 2023.
+Wilmer Antonio Giraldo Quiroz, aka "Siopas," number two in the AGC organisation, was found dead in February 2023.
 He appears to have been the victim of an internal purge.

-In March 2023, Colombian President Gustavo Petro announced that he was suspending a ceasefire between the armed forces of Colombia and the Gulf Clan following an attack on an aqueduct and shooting at police officers.
+In March 2023, Colombian President Gustavo Petro announced that he was suspending a ceasefire between the armed forces of Colombia and the Clan del Golfo following an attack on an aqueduct and shooting at police officers.
 The President also accused the cartel of inciting a protest from informal gold miners.

 At the time of his New York sentencing in August 2023, Dario Antonio Úsuga David was described by U.S. federal prosecutors as the cartel's "supreme leader" and “the most violent and significant” Colombian drug trafficker since Pablo Escobar.

-On 26 December 2023, Clan del Golfo boss Jacob Rodríguez Úsuga, also known as "Atilio," was arrested by police in the municipality of Carepa, in Antioquia.
+On 26 December, 2023, Clan del Golfo boss Jacob Rodríguez Úsuga, also known as "Atilio," was arrested by police in the municipality of Carepa, in Antioquia.
 Atilio is a cousin of Oteniel.

+According to the BBC, the current leader of the group is Chiquito Malo.
+As of March 2025, the organization's so-called board of directors is led by Malo, followed by the second-in-command, José Gonzalo Sánchez, alias “Gonzalito,” and then Orosman Ostén Blanco, alias “Rodrigo Flechas,” alias “Julián,” and alias “Joaquín.”